 One concern might be that the disaster induced changes in the sustainability footprint are driven by the institution's holdings of local stocks: Coval and Moskowitz (1999) show that institutions invest predominantly in stocks that are located close to institutional investors' headquarters and since the sustainability footprint is also a function of the portfolio weights-and thus of the market prices of the stocks-it might be that natural disaster induced price effects of local stocks are behind the improving footprints.
-To address this issue, we now deliberately exclude local stock holdings from the calculation of the institutional investor.
+To address this issue, we now deliberately exclude local stock holdings from the calculation of the institution's sustainability footprint by excluding stocks that are headquartered in the same state as the institutional investor.
 We denote this footprint measure as Susty_VW_HQ and report the regression results using this measure as the dependent variable in Column (2) of Table 9.
-Again, the coefficient estimates on the variables Disaster hits investor{jt-n} are significant for n=0,1,2 and the coefficients are of similar magnitude when compared to those based on the footprint using all stock holdings (see Column (1)).
-In Column (3) we use equally weighted footprints which are-by definition-independent of the stock prices of the portfolio firms and again find a positive effect.
+Again, the coefficient estimates on the variables Disaster hits investor{it-n} are significant for n=1,2 and the coefficients are of similar magnitude when compared to those based on the footprint using all stock holdings (see Column (1)).
+In Column (3) we use equally weighted footprints which are-by definition-independent of the stock prices of the portfolio firms and again find a positive effect for Disaster hits investor{it-n} at n=1,2.
 Taken together, the results from columns (1), (2), and (3) suggest that fund managers experience of natural disasters does positively affect their sustainability preferences.

-In Column (4) of Table 9, we address the possible critique that the changes in the sustainability footprint are not due to institutions' preferences for sustainability but are more likely driven by institutions' preferences for other stock characteristics (e.g., risk, market capitalization, growth, value, or quality).
+In Column (4) of Table 9, we further address the possible critique that the changes in the sustainability footprint are not due to institutions' preferences for sustainability but are more likely driven by institutions' preferences for other stock characteristics (e.g., risk, market capitalization, growth, value, or quality).
 The idea behind this critique is as follows: when a natural disaster hits the area of an institutional investor, portfolio managers reduce the risk of the portfolio by investing, for instance, in large-cap, low-volatility, or quality stocks.
 Given that these characteristics are somewhat correlated with sustainability, the question is whether the disaster-induced improvement in the footprint is due to changes in sustainability preferences or changes in investor-level preferences for other stock characteristics (e.g., size, risk, quality).
-To address this issue, we use sustainability footprints based on residual sustainability, which isolates the component of sustainability not explained by other stock-characteristics (see Appendix C for more details on how we construct the residual sustainability footprint measure).
-In calculating the residual footprint, we again exclude local stock holdings and denote this measure by Susty VW R HO.
-The analysis continues to show a significant effect which is of similar magnitude to those documented in columns (1)-(3) of Table 9.
+We already addressed this concern by including value-weighted portfolio-level characteristics (e.g., size, book-to-market) as in our previous tests (see Table 5 for details).
+An alternative way to address this issue is by using sustainability footprints based on residual sustainability, which isolates the component of sustainability not explained by other stock-characteristics (see Appendix B for more details on how we construct the residual sustainability footprint measure).
+In calculating the residual footprint, we again exclude local stock holdings and denote this measure by $Susty_VW_R_HQ$.
+The analysis continues to show a significant effect for the disaster dummies which is of similar magnitude to those documented in columns (1)-(3) of Table 9.

 5.2.
-Risk-adjusted performance is more strongly related to sustainability footprints after experiencing a natural disaster
+Risk-adjusted performance is more strongly related to sustainability footprints after natural disasters